Shubham-code-lab/learning-react/README.md

 have cat chasing the mouse cursor.

-React is a Component-Based, Declarative, state-driven Javascript library.
+React is a Component-Based, Declarative, state-driven, Javascript library.

 Declarative :- tell how component work and look by current data/state using declarative syntax called JSX (HTML, javascript ,CSS and referencing other components).